 This anatomical illustration of the Human Skull is from “Man’s place in nature, and other anthropological essays” (1890) by Thomas Henry Huxley.

-Huxley was an English anthropologist specializing in comparative anatomy.
+Huxley was an English anthropologist specialising in comparative anatomy.
 He is known as “Darwin’s Bulldog” for his advocacy of Charles Darwin‘s theory of evolution.

 7. Cranium Drawing From Four Different Angles

-This anatomical illustration of the human cranium from four different perspectives is also from the collection at the Wellcome Library, London.
+This anatomical illustration of the human cranium, from four different perspectives, is also from the collection at the Wellcome Library in London.

 8. Skull Drawing from Practical Human Anatomy

-This labeled anatomical drawing is from “Practical Human Anatomy -(A working guide for students of medicine and a ready reference for surgeons and physicians” (1886).
+This labelled anatomical drawing is from “Practical Human Anatomy -(A working guide for students of medicine and a ready reference for surgeons and physicians” (1886).

 9. Anterior view of Human Skull